-Loukas Karytinos is the chief conductor and Artistic Director of the Athens State Orchestra since October 2020.
+Loukas Karytinos is the Artistic Director of the Athens State Orchestra since October 2020.

 He was born in Athens and studied Music and Law at the Athens Conservatory and the University of Athens respectively.
 From 1976 to 1981, he continued his studies with a specialization in orchestral conducting at the University of the Arts in West Berlin under Herbert Allendorf, while simultaneously attending conducting seminars at the Mozarteum University Salzburg led by Otmar Suitner and Walter Weller.

 From 1981 to 1985, he worked in Germany (Koblenz, Cologne, Berlin).
 During his time in Berlin, he served as artistic director of the "Piccolo Teatro Berolino".
 In 1985, he was appointed a regular conductor at the Greek National Opera (GNO), whose Music Director he became in 1992.
 From 1999 until 2005, he served as Artistic Director of the same institution.